isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-native.md

 **Landing Page:** The URL on which the viewer will land when they click the ad.

-**Final Landing Page:** The landing page URL with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Landing Page:** The landing page URL with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **Sponsored By (Advertiser Name):** The advertiser for the ad.